Burning mouth syndrome probably represents a number of different conditions with different causes but a common symptom.

 A doctor's evaluation

 A doctor or dentist reviews the person's medical history and dietary habits and examines the mouth.
-To make the diagnosis, pain must occur for > 2 hours a day for > 3 months.
+To make the diagnosis, usually pain must occur on most days, for about 2 hours a day or more, and for longer than 3 months.
 Doctors may do blood tests or other tests to check for certain other disorders known to cause burning mouth.
 For example, they may do a test to check the flow of saliva, to see if the person has dry mouth Dry Mouth Dry mouth is caused by a reduced or absent flow of saliva.
 This condition can cause discomfort, interfere with speech and swallowing, make wearing dentures difficult, cause bad breath (halitosis)... read more .
 Burning mouth syndrome is often difficult to diagnose because the tissue in the mouth also may appear normal in mild or early cases of mouth pain due to specific disorders.

 Treatment of Burning Mouth Syndrome